Mike Reid (golfer): Early life

 Reid was born in Bainbridge, Maryland, the son of an Air Force officer.
 He first hit a golf ball when he was five years old.
 Military life for his father meant that his family frequently moved from one state in America to another.
 Reid later said: "It wasn't much of a life for a kid growing up but it certainly helped my golf game as I played on every kind of grass there is."

 Amateur career

 In 1976, Reid graduated from Brigham Young University.
-During his collegiate golf career, Reid was selected for All-American honors from 1973–1976.
+During his collegiate golf career, Reid was selected for All-American honors from 1973 to 1976.
 He became close friends with PGA Tour player Pat McGowan.
 Both Reid and McGowan developed their game under BYU's golf coach Karl Tucker.

 At the 1976 U.S. Open, while still an amateur, Reid led the tournament by three strokes with an opening round of 67, before finishing tied for 50th place.
 Reid won the 1976 Pacific Coast Amateur at Los Angeles Country Club and lost in the quarterfinals of the 1976 U.S. Amateur.
 At the end of 1976 Reid was ranked the #7 amateur in the country by Golf Digest.